If you buy something through my links, I may earn a commission (at no extra cost to you).

 Besides, variety is the spice of life.
 Change it up for entertainment’s sake!

 Makeover #3: Sock Away Your Savings

 As much as I miss my weekly date nights, I have to admit they were expensive.
 Now, while we don’t have the option of going out, we’re saving a good chunk of cash every single week.

 In addition to the fun things we’re spending less on, there are a lot of not-exciting household expenses we’re saving, too.
 Working from home means saving on gas money and parking downtown.
 My husband is no longer dry cleaning clothes for work events.
 Neither of us is impulsively buying lunch while we’re out and about.
 I even switched my cell phone plan to less data since I’m always home on WiFi now.

-These are temporary spending cuts: things that I expect to jump back up as soon as everyone returns to the office.
+These are temporary spending cuts: expenses I expect to jump back up as soon as everyone returns to the office.
 In the meantime, we’ll have six weeks or more of extra savings that we never expected.
 If you’re still working and don’t need that extra cash to cover your everyday expenses, sock that money away.
 Government stimulus check?
-Sock that away, too.
+Save that too.
 It just might pay for your next trip.

 Makeover #4: Use the Time You Have Effectively

 I don’t know about you, but right now my evenings and weekends are wide open.
 Without events or social obligations, I have nothing to distract myself with.

 In an effort to not binge TV all night every night, I’ve set aside an hour every day to work on money-saving projects.
 One day I saved $197 by making a phone call for a price protection claim that I never would’ve found if I didn’t have free time.
 I painted one room of my house and have plans for several more — saving money on contracted labor — and changed my own car oil.
 I started watching YouTubes on how to install french drains in my backyard and sewed up a bunch of dog toys that were borderline garbage.